Reopening 15 February 2025.

 The National Centre for Birds of Prey in Helmsley is a great day out in Yorkshire

-We are open 7 days a week from 10am 10th February 2024.
+We are open 7 days a week from 10am 15th February 2025 until 5pm 2nd November 2025.

 The National Centre for Birds of Prey (NCBP) is a new visitor attraction situated at the magnificent Duncombe Park estate (click here for a map of the parkland walks) in Helmsley.
 Set within the world famous North York Moors National Park.